 Well, I had to trust the expert.

 While waiting for the roasted coffee beans to cool, we went to the rooftop to have some coffee.
 There was a long table already laid out with two sets of baked goodies, fruits, and a jug of freshly brewed coffee.

-Accompanying our hi-tea was a picturesque of the coffee farm.
+Accompanying our meal was a picturesque view of the coffee farm.
 It was hard to realize how vast it was until you saw it from a high vantage point.

 When we were done, we went back down to the roasting room and packed the coffee.

 Stanley helped me call for a boda-boda to take me to the main road, and from there, I continued the rest of the way back to Nairobi on a matatu (public bus).

 Truthfully, I’m not that much into caffeinated drinks.
 Coffee, especially, tends to give me a headache, a gassy stomach, and palpitations.
 But I would still give it a go every now and then, because who could resist the smell, right?

 Besides, I love experiences like this one where you can actively participate, instead of just watching and listening.
 This coffee-farm experience gives you all of that, plus a souvenir to bring home to the coffee addicts in your life — if you’re not one yourself.